 - Trachoma is a potentially blinding infectious eye disease spread by direct or indirect contact with infected individuals.

 - Blindness from trachoma is preventable by screening and treatment with an antibiotic.

 What is trachoma?
 Is trachoma contagious?

 Trachoma is a contagious bacterial infection which affects the conjunctival covering of the eye, the cornea, and the eyelids.
-It is associated with poverty and lack of proper hygiene.
+It is often associated with poverty and lack of proper hygiene.
 Trachoma is caused by the Chlamydia trachomatis bacteria and is essentially totally preventable and curable.
 It is the leading infectious cause of blindness in the world.
 Approximately 80 million people in the world have active trachoma.
 The majority of these are children.
 The disease is found predominantly in poor tropical or semi-tropical countries.

 How does trachoma manifest itself?

 Trachoma affects the eyelids and conjunctiva (outside covering) of the eye, usually with very little discomfort until later in the disease.
 When infected, the conjunctival covering of the eye becomes red and irritated (inflamed).
 Repeated infections by the trachoma bacteria are common and, unless treated, can result in scarring of the conjunctival surface of the lids.
-The lids become scarred and the lid margins may turn in, causing eye irritation and pain followed by scarring of the cornea by the inturned lashes (trichiasis), which scrape the cornea.
+The lids become scarred and the lid margins may turn in, causing eye irritation and pain followed by scarring of the cornea by the inward-turned lashes (trichiasis), which scrape the cornea.
 Corneal scarring results in decreased or total loss of vision.
 In order to see properly, it is necessary for the cornea (front window of the eye) to remain clear.